blcrdbob3/ScoutingApp/README.md

 Try to use pull requests as much as possible, so we can keep the commit clutter to a minimum.
 For this, make a fork of the repository using the `Fork` button, and commit your changes to that.
 You can follow [this guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for how to create a pull request from that fork.

-When commiting, use `dart format` or `flutter format` to format your code, to keep it neat.
+When committing, use `dart format` or `flutter format` to format your code, to keep it neat.

 Always make sure that your code runs and works the way it should *before* you commit.
 Run any tests we may have.
 We don't want broken code.